pashoo2/protocol/README.md

 The key for the credentials storage value is a crypto hash from the user login The value is salt which is encrypted by the crypto key produced by the login The crypto credentials are encrypted by the login + password

+### RESTRICTIONS FOR ORBIT DB

+Any database closed once can't be opened till the instance of the SwarmStorage not be reopened.
+The workaround for it may be the following:

+- do not close the databse till the user is logged in or not close a broser's tab.
+- all closed databases may be muted.
+- in the window.onbeforeunload or on the SwarmStorage 'close' event listener, close all the databases, which were closed before.